 Skip to main content

 Nice to see you visit my little corner of the internet.
 This is where I drop some insights on stuff I picked up along the way and also the occasional tech-related rant.
-Since I low-key wanted to become a writer but somehow got caught up in the software industry, I just write about software now instead.
+Since I low-key wanted to become a writer but somehow got caught up in the tech industry, I just have to write about that now instead.

 original.flipster logo witch chainz, cat and fire